-Employee checklist

-Do you know how to use the controls properly?

-☐ Is the extraction or water suppression working?
+Employee checklist ☐ Do you know how to use the controls properly? ☐ Is the extraction in the right position and working?
 Check that any RPE works properly every time you use it.
 Use, maintain and store your protective equipment in accordance with instructions.
 Look for signs of leaks, wear and damage.
 If you find any problems, tell your supervisor.
 Don't just carry on working.
 Co-operate with health monitoring.

-Wash your hands before eating, drinking, or using the lavatory.

-Never clean your hands with solvents or concentrated cleaning products.
+Wash your hands before eating, drinking, or using the lavatory. ☐ Never clean your hands with solvents or concentrated cleaning products.
 Use skin creams provided as instructed.